 This observation yields the corollary

-\begin{corollary} The spaces $\hfH_r^{\pm}$ are contractible. \end{corollary}
+\begin{Corollary}The spaces $\hfH_r^{\pm}$ are contractible. \end{Corollary}

-\begin{remark} The analogs of theorem~\ref{theorem:mainembedding theorem} for finite dimensional compact Lie groups and affine Kac--Moody groups are well-known (see~\cite{Eberlein96, Mitchell88, Heintze06, Freyn10a}).
-It can be generalized in these cases to s-representations and relates in this way the (twin) building to the isotropy representations of finite dimensional Riemannian symmetric spaces and affine Kac-Moody symmetric spaces respectively.
-The existence of hyperbolic Kac--Moody symmetric spaces is conjectural at this stage.
-We hope to take this up elsewhere. \end{remark}
+\begin{Remark}The analogs of Theorem~\ref{theorem:mainembedding theorem} for finite-dimensional compact Lie groups and affine Kac--Moody groups are well-known (see~\cite{Eberlein96, Freyn10a, Heintze06, Mitchell88}).
+It can be generalized in these cases to $s$-representations and relates in this way the (twin) building to the isotropy representations of finite-dimensional Riemannian symmetric spaces and affine Kac--Moody symmetric spaces respectively.
+The existence of hyperbolic Kac--Moody symmetric spaces has only recently been investigated in~\cite{FreynHartnickHornKoehl17}. \end{Remark}